Nappy edges

 nappy edges is a collection of poetry and prose poetry written by Ntozake Shange and first published by St. Martin's Press in 1978.
 The poems, which vary in voice and style, explore themes of love, racism, sexism, and loneliness.
-Shange's third book of poetry, nappy edges, was met with positive reviews and praise from critics, like Holly Prado of the Los Angeles Times who said of it that "this collection of poems, prose poems and poetic essays merges personal passion and heightened language."
+It is Shange's third book of poetry, and was met with positive reviews and praise from critics, like Holly Prado of the Los Angeles Times, who said, "this collection of poems, prose poems and poetic essays merges personal passion and heightened language."

 Structure

 The collection is divided into five sections of poetry and prose.
-The first section, things i wd say, contains an opening essay on the nature of poetry called takin a solo/ a poetic possibility/ a poetic imperative, and is followed by four more sections: love & other highways, closets, & she bleeds, and whispers with the unicorn.
+The first section, "things i wd say", contains an opening essay on the nature of poetry called "takin a solo/ a poetic possibility/ a poetic imperative", and is followed by four more sections: "love & other highways", "closets", "& she bleeds", and "whispers with the unicorn".
 Although each section of the volume is distinct, the poems are all in conversation with each other and cover similar themes.

 Themes

 The subtitle of the collection is "the roots of your hair/what turns back when we sweat, run, make love, dance, get afraid, get happy: the tell-tale sign of living."
-The salient themes of the various writings within nappy edges all can be tied back to the multifaceted existence and complicated identities of black women.
+The salient themes of the various writings in nappy edges can be tied back to the multifaceted existence and complicated identities of black women.
 Like her plays, novels, and choreopoems, Shange's poems are as humorous as they are tragic, and explore a variety of themes.